smithatlanta/smithatlanta/README.md

 ### Hi, I'm Mike Smith

-#### I'm currently an Architect(Cloud) with Warner Media(formerly Turner Broadcasting)
+#### I'm currently an Senior Staff Software Architect with Warner Bros Discovery(formerly alot of names)

 #### I'm currently working on a variety of projects(Around analytics).
 Most of my code is private 😬 at the moment, but I do have some open source projects out at TurnerLabs github.

-#### I'm a GCP Certified Architect with nearly 10 years of experience with AWS as well.
+#### I'm a former GCP Certified Architect with nearly 12 years of experience with AWS as well.
 I'm currently learning more about Azure to round out my knowledge of all the cloud providers.

 #### You can reach me on LinkedIn here:  www.linkedin.com/in/michael-smith-92018610